jesonora/ingestion-metadata-engine/README.md

 ### Installation

-In the followin repository you could find an easy to handle way to run Spark, `https://github.com/jesonora/spark-infra`.
+In the following repository you could find an easy to handle way to run Spark, `https://github.com/jesonora/spark-infra`.

 ### Usage